tehret/vbm3d/README.txt

 USAGE
 -----

-The following commands have to be run from the current folder:
+The following commands have to be run from the `build/bin` folder:

-List all available options:</br>
+List all available options:
 $ ./VBM3Ddenoising --help

 While being a video denoising algorithm, the method takes as input the frames of the video